 Add milk, cheese and parsley to season.

-- Place in bread tin, making sure mixture is evenly spread out.
+Place in greased bread tin, making sure mixture is evenly spread out.

-- Bake in oven for approximately 25 minutes or until top is golden.
+Bake in oven for approximately 35 - 45 minutes or until top is golden and damper is cooked through.

 Serve warm with dairy free spread, as a side dish or for brunch!